06phildale/06phildale/README.md

 ## 🎯 Objective

-I am passionate about advancing my expertise in **cybersecurity**, with a strong focus on **threat detection, vulnerability assessment, and penetration testing**.
+I am passionate about advancing my expertise in **tech & cybersecurity**, with a strong focus on **threat detection, vulnerability assessment, and penetration testing**.
 My goal is to identify and mitigate security risks through proactive testing and analysis, contributing to the resilience of enterprise systems and networks.

 ## 🧩 Skills and Associated Projects